-Montgomery County contains Dayton, the county seat and the largest city in the Dayton metropolitan area.
-With roughly 530,000 residents, Montgomery County is Ohio's fifth-most populous county.
-Dayton has significant aerospace and defense industry ties — Wright-Patterson Air Force Base is in adjacent Greene County but employs and houses many Montgomery County residents, creating a military address-volatility component alongside the civilian population.
+Montgomery County contains Dayton, the county seat, and is Ohio's fifth-most populous county with approximately 530,000 residents (U.S. Census Bureau, 2023 ACS).
+Dayton has significant aerospace and defense industry ties — Wright-Patterson Air Force Base is in adjacent Greene County but employs and houses many Montgomery County residents, creating a military personnel address-volatility component alongside the civilian population.
+Dayton's population has declined from its mid-20th century peak, and the city has one of Ohio's higher concentrations of poverty among its current residents.

 Key takeaways

-- Montgomery County Common Pleas has an online CourtView portal for felony and civil case access.
+- Montgomery County Common Pleas has a CourtView portal for felony and civil case access.
+Dayton Municipal Court is a completely separate system for Dayton misdemeanors.
+Both must be searched independently.

-- Wright-Patterson Air Force Base in adjacent Greene County employs many Montgomery County residents — military PCS-cycle addresses are common in eastern Montgomery County communities near the base.
+- Wright-Patterson AFB in adjacent Greene County creates military PCS-cycle address volatility in eastern Montgomery County communities near the base.
+Huber Heights addresses in particular warrant currency verification before being used as a current anchor.

 Montgomery County quick facts